smithcol11/playrust_creative_server/README.md

 ## Stopping Server

-This is pretty easy, you just have to hit `ctrl` + `c` in the console that started the server.
+This is pretty easy, you just have to press `ctrl` + `c` in the console that started the server.
-It will then prompt you to terminate the batch job, to which you type `y` and hit enter.
+It will then prompt you to terminate the batch job, to which you type `y` and press enter.

 ## Recommended Binds